Book Review: Investing Between The Lines

 How many of the readers of this annual report would understand terms like "greens shoots", "liability management", "buoyancy", "unlocking", "rebalancing", "non-core assets"?

-When they can write "repayment of debt" or repayment of borrowings", why do they write "liability management"?
+When they can write "repayment of debt" or "repayment of borrowings", why do they write "liability management"?
 And what's the deal with this term "non-core assets"?
 Aren't all assets core to a company's business?
 And if they are truly not that important, why do they find mention in a Chairman's report?

 Then, "rebalancing" is one of the most misused word you would hear from the CEO/Chairman of a company that has made blunders in the past and now wants to get back on track (that's the meaning of rebalancing) to make more such blunders in the future (so, the rebalancing is perpetual).